What is trigeminal neuralgia?

 Trigeminal neuralgia, also called tic douloureux, is a type of neuralgia, or nerve pain.
 It is usually felt as a sudden stabbing or shocking pain in the jaw or cheek area on one side of the face.
 Because of its intensity, it can be challenging to live with.
 However, there are treatments available that can help.

 The trigeminal nerve

-Your nervous system involves a complex network of nerves that send impulses from different parts of your body to your brain.
-Trigeminal neuralgia involves one particular nerve—the trigeminal nerve, which is one of the largest nerves in your head.
+The nervous system involves a complex network of nerves that send impulses from different parts of the body to the brain.
+Trigeminal neuralgia involves one particular nerve — the trigeminal nerve, which is one of the largest nerves in the head.

-Trigeminal neuralgia affect parts of your head such as your face, jaw, gums, eyes and forehead.
+Trigeminal neuralgia affects parts of the head such as the face, jaw, gums, eyes and forehead.

 Often, trigeminal neuralgia is caused by a blood vessel pressing on the trigeminal nerve.
 This compression damages the nerve over time, interfering with its normal functioning.